ucb-rit/savio-training-parallel-2020/parallel.md

 2       n0148.savio3    1587243717.221       1.279      0       84      0       0       sh hostname.sh input/test10.in output/test10.out

 ```
-Typically *--log logfile* pairs with the *resume* option for production runs.
+Typically *--log logfile* pairs with the *resume* flag for production runs.
-Note: a uniq name of logfile is recommended, such as $SLURM_JOB_NAME.log
+Note: a uniq name for logfile is recommended, such as $SLURM_JOB_NAME.log
 Otherwise, job rerun will not start when the same logfile exists

 # Example 2: input from a command list